• Skip to primary navigation

 Making The Cake

-• Separate your egg yolks from the whites in 2 small bowls.
+• Separate your 5 large eggs dividing the yolks from the whites into 2 small bowls.

 • Pour the egg yolk mixture into the bowl with the flour mixture and stir gently just to blend the ingredients, be careful not to over-mix.
 Set aside.